Showcase night! 'Write to the River' & FMR at Wabasha Brewery

 Many patrons recommend take-out from the iconic Boca Chica Taco House a half-block away.
 (Heads up: Their slogan is "Worth the wait," but it's rarely more than five to 10 minutes.)
 Delivery menus from nearby restaurants are also available in the taproom.

-No RSVPs are necessary and directions are available from Wabasha.
+Directions are available from Wabasha.
 (And, yes, Google maps has been updated to direct drivers around the river bluff rockslide nearby.
 Sidewalks along the rockslide stretch are also now open to pedestrians and cyclists.)

 We look forward to seeing you there!